Palu: Education

 As of 2020, Palu has 171 kindergartens, 190 elementary schools, 73 junior high schools, and 39 senior high schools.
 There were also 26 vocational high schools in the city in the same year.
-According to Statistics Indonesia, there are 13 universities and higher-education institutions in the city as of 2021.
+According to Statistics Indonesia, there are 13 universities and higher-education institutions, counted in total, within the city as of 2021.

 The city's most prominent university is Tadulako University, which is the main public university of Central Sulawesi.
 It has B accreditation and more than 40,000 students registered according to Ministry of Education, Culture, Research, and Technology.
 Datokarama Islamic State University was previously named State Islamic Institute of Datokarama Palu before being upgraded into university status on 8 July 2021.
 Public colleges in the city include Kemenkes Health Polytechnic owned by Ministry of Health.
 The city also hosts private universities and colleges such as Alkhairaat University, Muhammadiyah Palu University, Palu Theological College, and Palu Polytechnic.

 The city also hosts a public library that is managed by the provincial government.
 Palu's literacy rate is relatively high at 99.60% for people between 15 and 19 years old, and 99.84% on average in the wider city population.